laviniaflorentina/Tutorials/ArtificialNeuralNets/ai_vs_traditionalprogramming.md

 But here's the truth ... :bulb:

-**Artificial Inteligence (AI)** is a field in Computer Science where computers are programmed to think and act like humans, with a special dynamic code called _Artificial Neural Network_ also known as _Artificial Neural Network model_ (or simply, _model_).
+**Artificial Inteligence (AI)** is a field in Computer Science where computers are programmed to think and act like humans, through a special dynamic code called _Artificial Neural Network_ also known as _Artificial Neural Network model_ (or simply, _model_).
 All possible ways in which such a code could be made to learn are part of a category called **Machine Learning (ML)**.
 Furthermore, **Deep Learning (DL)** refers to those models that are more complex in structure, being combined with high computing power and large datasets.

 Moreover, considering the field of applience, AI has the following branches: **Natural Language Processing (NLP)** (for text applications: text summarization, machine translation, etc.), **Computer Vision (CV)** (for images/videos applications: object detection, pattern recognition, etc.) and **Automated Speech Recognision (ASR)** (for audio applications: speech-to-text, sound generation, etc.).